ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-6-3.md

 The Role of Innovation: Encouraging Creative Thinking and Experimentation
 =========================================================================

-Chapter 9: Recruiting and Retaining Innovative Team Members
+Recruiting and Retaining Innovative Team Members
 -----------------------------------------------------------

 In this chapter, we delve into the strategies and considerations for recruiting and retaining innovative team members.
 Building a team with diverse perspectives, skills, and a passion for innovation is essential for driving creativity and experimentation within an organization.
 By adopting effective recruitment and retention practices, leaders can attract and retain individuals who will contribute to a culture of innovation.